NFDI4Chem/nmrxiv-docs/docs/submission-guides/data-model/project.md

 The concept of project in **[nmrXiv](https://nmrxiv.org/)** is similar to the [Investigation](https://isa-specs.readthedocs.io/en/latest/isamodel.html#investigation) one in [ISA model](https://isa-tools.org/format/specification.html).
 Therefore, the project helps to group related studies and describe their collective metadata.
 How those studies are related is up to the user.
 They can be a collection of studies used for teaching or in a thesis.
 They can also be a part of one [Investigation](https://isa-specs.readthedocs.io/en/latest/isamodel.html#investigation)  (several samples from one source).
 In other words, the relation can be based on the domain of the studies, their usage, or any other basis, as long the user is aware that all the data submitted to **[nmrXiv](https://nmrxiv.org/)** in [one process](/docs/submission-guides/submission/upload.md) are grouped as one project.

 ## Project View

+### Private Project View
 <div style={{textAlign: 'center'}}>
 <img src="/img/project/view.png" width="1000"/>
 <figcaption>Private project view</figcaption>
 </div>
 <br></br>

-Starting from the top, one can see the project **name** (FSU NMR Platform Samples), which must be unique within the workspace.
+Starting with **private** projects, from the top, one can see the project **name** (FSU NMR Platform Samples), which must be unique within the workspace.
 Next to the name is a star to indicate whether the project is starred and to enable starring/de-starring, which helps to bookmark projects.
 Below, one can see the avatars of the users with whom the project is shared as circles with either the users' images or names' first letters.
 Clicking on those avatars enables sharing control (more on that in [Share](#share)).
 One can also click on `View details` to view and edit the project details (more on that in [Edit](#edit)), and to see the project's privacy and the user's ownership.
 Both those last two are not clickable, but they are editable from `View details` and `Share`.
 And finally, there are details about when the project was last updated.

 <div style={{textAlign: 'center'}}>
 <img src="/img/project/project-share.png" width="450"/>